The 4 Key Elements of Good Design

 Flow is all about continuity.
 Does the room makes sense together?
 Or does it feel disjointed?
 You want the room to feel pulled together.
 That is best accomplished with a color theme that is consistent throughout the area.
 You want to repeat pattern, color and texture in the room.
 Just as sameness is important in a room, you also want contrast.
 Too much of the same thing feel boring.
 You want some tension in the room.
 Contrast can be accomplished by using two different colors or using two very different textures like silver and rattan.

 Details are the kind of things that you may not think are important, but they are.
+This is the last of the 4 key elements of design.
 People notice details the longer they are in a room.
 Details can be the trim you used on a pillow, the monogram on towel, or the hand-painted dishes from France.
 A detail would be an antique clock or the dried lavender in a basket.
 All these things work together to give the feeling of a well dressed room.

 CHECK OUT TODAY’S PODCAST EPISODE